vit-fedorov/cbap-mkdocs-ru/readme.md

         * `install.sh` also installs GTK3 framework used for PDF output.
         * In Windows, UAC request may pop-up during the silent installation.

-!!! note
+> [!NOTE]
-    Python is not used in runtime, it is only used to build the static HTML site from the source .MD files.
+> Python is not used in runtime, it is only used to build the static HTML site from the source .MD files.

 1. Initialize Python virtual environment, an install MkDocs with dependencies: